 These are all the posts that have been tagged with drinks.

-Coca-Cola European Partners (CCEP) has announced that it has begun sourcing 100% of its electricity from renewable sources, furthering its commitment to sustainable manufacturing in the UK.
+Coca-Cola European Partners (CCEP) has announced that Capri-Sun has reduced the sugar content of its original range by 50% in the UK.